jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_08_page.md

 ### Updating the Nav Bar

 A page in `content/pages` is generated with a slug that looks like `pages/page.html`.
 Thus my new about page will look like `pages/about.html`.
 I have a link to the About page both in the Nav Bar and on the front page.

 To update the Nav Bar I update `base.html`:

     <nav><a href="{{ SITEURL }}/pages/about.html">about</a> / <a href="{{ SITEURL }}/archives.html">archive</a> / <a href="#">rss</a></nav>

 In the last post I added a greetings box to `index.html`.
-I put a link to the about page in it and at the time thought the link would be `{{ SITEURL }}/about.html`.
-Turns out my assumption was wrong so I updated that `index.html` to reflect the new link.
+I put a link to the about page in it and at the time thought the link would be `{{
+SITEURL }}/about.html`.
+Turns out my assumption was wrong so I updated that `index.html` to reflect the correct link.

 ### Adding Content to the About Page